Injury Compensation Calculator for Settlement Payouts

 Pain and Suffering Compensation (General Damages)

-In Queensland, pain and suffering compensation is based on your Injury Scale Value (ISV) assigned by an independent medical examination.
+In Queensland, calculating pain and suffering compensation is based on an Injury Scale Value (ISV) assigned by an independent medical examination.
+Therefore, you generally get higher compensation for a significant injury assessment.

 Cost of Care